-Pipe Organ, Tubipora musica, colonies are formed of generally upright parallel tubes connected on horizontal platforms.
+Green & White Pipe Organ, Tubipora musica, colonies have red upright parallel skeleton tubes connected on horizontal platforms.
 Each Parallel tube contains a beautiful pipe organ polyp.
 These tubes are actually sclerites.
 The sclerites are fused together to form the skeleton of the tubipora musica rather than being a hard calcareous skeleton like that found on stony corals.
 The skeleton is a beautiful bright or dark red color.
 Its polyps are housed inside the many tubes, and the red skeleton is usually hidden when its polyps are extended.
-Yet the polyps themselves provide a striking contrast to the tubes with numerous color variations of white, silver, and green found on different specimens..
+Yet the polyps themselves provide a striking contrast to the tubes with numerous color variations of white, silver, and green found on different specimens.

 The Organ Pipe Coral is peaceful and is usually fine within proximity to other corals that are peaceful.
 They will not bother nearby corals since they do not have sweeper tentacles.
 T. musica may have small commensal shrimp, tiny bristle worms, or sponge living between the little tubes of calcite or within empty tubes.

 Water Flow and Lighting